Last Updated on June 12, 2022

 I shot an email to mom in Lebanon and got her recipe a few hours later.
-We tried it in a heart beat and got such delicious, crunchy and rich chocolate cookies.
-So we decided to share the love!
+We tried it in a heartbeat and got such delicious, crunchy, and rich chocolate cookies.
+So we decided to share the love! the real chocolate fudge cookie recipe.

 Summary: This is a sweet chocolate cookies/fudge treat that kids and adults will love.